nicolashery/nicolashery.com/posts/2015-01-19-describing-ui-state-with-data.md

 When we're done with the other components, we already have a fully-functional (albeit ugly) app.
 We can even start giving it to very early adopters (probably internally), to test the interactions, hook it up to other parts of the system (ex: a backend), etc.

-{% image "user-interface-data-02.png" "UI as data" "A fully-functional 'no-CSS' version of the app" %}
+{% cloudinaryImage "user-interface-data-02.png" "UI as data" "A fully-functional 'no-CSS' version of the app" %}

 The last step is adding the CSS (pardon my poor designer skills), tweaking the components to output the necessary DOM elements with correct class names, and voilà!

-{% image "user-interface-data-03.png" "UI as data" "The final version of the app with CSS" %}
+{% cloudinaryImage "user-interface-data-03.png" "UI as data" "The final version of the app with CSS" %}

 You can find a running version of the app [here](http://nicolashery.github.io/example-ui-as-data).